raspberrypilearning/s2-plenary-cc/en/step_1.md

 ## Plenary

 There are 3 sections in the Plenary:
-1. Game: Skills Sorting (again)
+1. Game: Skills sorting (again)
 2. Postcard
 3. Post-Module Survey

-### 1. Game: Skills Sorting
+### 1. Game: Skills sorting

 --- task ---

-Please play the Skills Sorting game again.
-Click on the green flag to begin.
+You need to play Skills sorting game again so you can reflect on your progress.
 Don't forget to tick the activity off once you have completed it.

+Click the [I’ve got a Scratch account](https://scratch.mit.edu/projects/482235800){:target="_blank"} link to _log in_ and play the Skills sorting game.

-If you have a Scratch account click [this link](https://scratch.mit.edu/projects/326271674) to log in and play the Skills Sorting Game.
-If you don't have a Scratch account, click [this link](https://scratch.mit.edu/projects/326271944) to play the Skills Sorting Game.
+If you don’t have a Scratch account, you can still play the Skills sorting game by clicking the [I don't have a Scratch account](https://scratch.mit.edu/projects/326271944){:target="_blank"} link.

 --- /task ---